thma/PolysemyCleanArchitecture/README.md

 This means that the function may perform two different effects: persistence via the `Persistence` effect and Logging via the `Trace` effect.

-The type signature also specifies that we need an input of type `Day` and will return the `Int` result wrapped in the `Sem r` monad.
+The type signature also specifies that we need an input of type `Day` and will return the `Natural` result wrapped in the `Sem r` monad.

 The `Sem` monad handles computations of arbitrary extensible effects.